top of page

 Dr. Misener's research explores how sport and events can drive social change, especially by advancing community accessibility and social inclusion for persons with disabilities.
 Her community-based work emphasizes safe sport practices through strong governance, strategic policy, and a focus on human rights and social justice.

-MSc Health Information Science Student, Western University
+MA Student, Kinesiology, Western University

 Dr. M. Blair Evans, PhD